collective-soundworks/collective-soundworks.github.io/tutorials/plugin-platform-init.md

 This file has been generated for you by the _soundworks_ wizard, and the `clients` entry is automatically updated each time you create a new client using the wizard.

-However, the first 2 lines can be safely updated and are used by the `launcher` to create the splashscreen.
+However, the first 2 lines can be safely updated and are used by the `launcher` to create the splash screen.
 Let's just change the `name` and `author` entries to see it in action:

 ```
 name: 'plugin-platform-init', // [!code --]